 - Easy to Use: live chat is also simple to use.
-A message box appears on the bottom of a website, and customers can simply type in their question or concern.
+A message box appears at the bottom of a website, and customers can simply type in their questions or concern.
 There’s no navigating around your website trying to find contact email.

 Comparing Zendesk alternative: Intercom vs Zendesk

 Depending on your business needs you will need appropriate live chat software.
 Intercom and Zendesk are two popular options that we wanted to compare and help you decide which one works for you.

 Intercom has 3 different products, with each designed for a different part of customer service:

 - Acquiring customers

 - Engaging customers

 - Supporting customers

 If you’re interested in just live chat, you’ll want to look into the Acquiring package.